Devanoper/DeWik_V2/README.md

 ## License

 This project is licensed under the MIT License, ensuring that it is open-source and freely available to the developer community.

----

-This README provides a detailed overview of the decentralized Wikipedia-like platform, its technologies, and how to get started with development and testing.